jmonlong/PopSV/README.md

 cnvs.df = autoNormTest("files.RData", "bins.RData")
 ```

-In this example `bams.tsv` if a tab-delimited file with a column *sample* (with the sample names) and a column *bam* (with the path to each BAM file).
+In this example `bams.tsv` is a tab-delimited file with a column *sample* (with the sample names) and a column *bam* (with the path to each BAM file).
 The BAM files must be sorted and indexed.

+In practice I run these commands in the login node of our HPC cluster (it sends jobs to the cluster).
+I also have this in a [*screen*](https://www.gnu.org/software/screen/manual/screen.html) so I can disconnect from the server and let it run on the background.

 # Workflow